robenkleene/robenkleene.github.io/_drafts/2016-03-17-live-search.md

 categories: Unix, Emacs, Vim
 ---

 Think about how search works in your favorite text editor.
-You probably enter your search term first, then hit enter before you start seeing your search results.
-Now think about how popular consumer apps work: Does Google wait around for you to hit enter before showing you results?
+You probably type your search term then hit enter before your search results start appearing.
+Now think about how popular apps work: Does Google wait around for enter before showing you results?
 How about Spotlight? iTunes?
 Mail?
 The App Store?

-From a user experience perspective, I don't see any reason programmers' editors shouldn't work the same way.
-The great irony of being a programmers is that we spend all-day improving apps for other people, while our own tools get left behind[^others].
+I don't see any reason programmers' editors shouldn't work the same way.
+The great irony of being a programmer is that you spend all-day improving apps for other people, while your own tools are late to get the same innovations[^others].

-There are a couple of ways to search source code files live today; I hope to see this in every text editor one day.
+There are a couple of ways to search source code files live today; one day I hope to see this in every text editor.

 ## Emacs